Foreshore Health & Safety

 The incubation period varies from 2 – 21 days.

-If you have any doubts SEE YOUR DOCTOR
+If you have any doubts contact a healthcare professional

 -